hbraha/hw_jfrog/README.md

 prerequisites:
-install Jenkins
+- installed Jenkins
-installed docker
+- installed docker
-installed Java and Maven
+- installed Java and Maven

 running the project:
 1. go to Jenkins Dashboard --> new item and choose pipeline.